The Crystalline Lens

 It has been theorized that in some cases of nearpoint stress, the cornea of the eye takes on a “steeper” (more convex) shape in one or more meridians, due to prolonged pressure behind it.
-If so, the pressure may be due to frequent anterior-to-posterior expanding of the eye’s crystalline lens from focusing too much at near, inducing a compression of the aqueous fluid anterior to the lens and, thus, resulting in pressure on the posterior cornea.
+If indeed this occurs, the pressure may be due to frequent anterior-to-posterior expanding of the eye’s crystalline lens from focusing too much at near, inducing a compression of the aqueous fluid anterior to the lens and, thus, resulting in pressure on the posterior cornea.

-In many cases, rigid gas permeable contact lenses (RGPs) can retard or stop the progression of myopia and/or astigmatism.
+In many cases, rigid gas permeable (RGP) contact lenses can retard or stop the progression of myopia and/or astigmatism.
 This may be evidence that a change in corneal shape can be a factor in some types of nearpoint stress.
 Apparently, in such cases, the rigid lens prevents the anterior cornea from becoming more convex, thus arresting the advancement of myopia in the eye.

 If the aforementioned pressure on the cornea can occur from nearpoint stress, similar pressure, theoretically, could occur behind the crystalline lens of the eye, being transmitted through the vitreous gel and then to the retina.
 If so, it may be, in some cases, that the retina and the back of the eye (the sclera) gradually are pushed posteriorly, eventually resulting in a lengthening of the eyeball and in the onset or increase of myopia.

 After age 40 in most people (both males and females), and by age 45 in virtually all, a clear, comfortable focus at a near distance becomes more difficult with eyes which see clearly (whether with or without glasses) at a far distance.
 This normal condition is known as “presbyopia,” and it is due primarily to a hardening and lessening of flexibility of the crystalline lens.
 To a much lesser extent, another factor is a generalized weakening of the ciliary muscle, which causes the lens to accommodate (change focus).

 By the time one reaches age 65 or so, the crystalline lens is virtually incapable of changing shape.
 Unless one is nearsighted by a certain amount, it is not possible to focus objects (such as print on a page) clearly even at an arm’s length distance.